 The 80/20 Model: Strengthening Spanish from the Start

-In the 2020-2021 school year, the District transitioned all dual language programs into an 80/20 model to provide students with the strong foundation needed for long-term success in the dual language program.
+All District Dual Language students learn in an 80/20 model of instruction, which provides them with an intensive focus on developing reading and writing in Spanish in early grades, with strategic opportunities to transfer to English to develop biliteracy.
 Students begin in PreK and Kindergarten by learning 80% of content in Spanish and 20% of content in English, and transition each year to an even balance between the languages.
-Students will focus intensively on developing reading and writing in Spanish in early grades, with strategic opportunities to transfer to English to develop biliteracy.
 Here is a chart detailing the 80/20 model:

 PreK & K